engagebay/restapi/README.md

 - Forms

 ### Authentication
 This is an HTTPS-only API.
-Authentications are performed based on the respective account REST API Key.

-The API key should pass as header with the name as "Authentication"(Value is REST API Key Ex:- -h "Authentication":"xxxxxxxxx").
+All API calls require ```Authorization``` header.
+You should pass REST API Key as a header value.

 ###### API Key
 You can find your API Key in the EngageBay Account Admin Settings -> API -> API Key.